 From 1956 until 1957, Elvis and his family lived at 1034 Audubon Drive in Memphis.
 It wasn't long, however, before it became apparent that the Presleys needed more privacy and security than the Audubon Drive home could provide.
 So in 1957, Elvis bought Graceland for $102,000 from Ruth Brown Moore.
 Graceland was Elvis' final home in Memphis and it is where he died in 1977.

-The mansion tour is guided with a multimedia iPad tour narrated by John Stamos and takes visitors through the living room, music room, Elvis's parents' bedroom, the dining room, kitchen, TV room, poolroom, the famous Jungle Room, as well as the annex of the main house.
+An iPad tour takes you through Elvis Presley's main house, the mansion.
+The tour is narrated by John Stamos and takes you through the living room, the music room, Elvis' parents bedroom, the dining room, kitchen, TV room, pool room, the famous Jungle Room, and more.

-After touring the mansion, visitors tour Elvis' racquetball building, original business office, and trophy building.
+After leaving the mansion visitors are taken to the racquetball building where Elvis worked out, his business office where he made his deals, and the trophy rooms which shows his numerous awards.
 The mansion tour ends with a visit to the Meditation Garden where Elvis, Gladys, Vernon, and Minnie Mae Presley are all buried.

 The Automobile Museum

 Elvis' Automobile Museum houses 22 vehicles that Elvis drove or rode in during his life.
 On the tour you can see his famous 1955 pink Cadillac, 1973 Stutz Blackhawk, and his Harley-Davidson motorcycles.
 In addition to these retro vehicles, the museum is home to two Elvis-themed race cars: an Elvis NASCAR that was driven by racing star Rusty Wallace and an Elvis NHRA car that was driven by John Force.
 There is also the Highway 51 Drive-in theater where you can sit back and watch a film about the King.